Nash Convergence of Mean-Based Learning Algorithms in First-Price Auctions: Introduction

-Finally, as we will show, even with the seemingly innocuous assumption of fixed values, the learning dynamics of mean-based algorithms already exhibits complicated behaviors: it may converge to different equilibria in different runs or not converge at all.
+Moreover, as we will show, even with the seemingly innocuous assumption of fixed values, the learning dynamics of mean-based algorithms already exhibit complicated behaviors: it may converge to different equilibria in different runs or not converge at all.
 One can envision more unpredictable behaviors when values are not fixed.

-\paragraph{Learning in general games} Our work is related to a fundamental question in the field of Learning in Games \citep{fudenberg_theory_1998, cesa-bianchi_prediction_2006, nisan_algorithmic_2007}: if players in a repeated game employ online learning algorithms to adjust strategies, will they converge to an equilibrium?
+\paragraph{\bf Learning in general games.} Our work is related to a fundamental question in the field of Learning in Games \citep{fudenberg_theory_1998, cesa-bianchi_prediction_2006, nisan_algorithmic_2007}: if players in a repeated game employ online learning algorithms to adjust strategies, will they converge to an equilibrium?
 And what kinds of equilibrium?
 Classical results include the convergence of no-regret learning algorithms to a \emph{Coarse Correlated Equilibrium (CCE)} and no-internal-regret algorithms to a \emph{Correlated Equilibrium} in \emph{any} game \citep{foster_calibrated_1997, hart_simple_2000}.
-But given that (coarse) correlated equilibria are much weaker than the archetypical solution concept of a Nash equilibrium, a more appealing and challenging question is the convergence towards Nash equilibrium.
+But given that (coarse) correlated equilibria are much weaker than the archetypal solution concept of a Nash equilibrium, a more appealing and challenging question is the convergence towards a Nash equilibrium.
 Positive answers to this question are only known for some special cases of algorithms and games: e.g., no-regret algorithms converge to Nash equilibria in zero-sum games, $2\times 2$ games, and routing games \citep{fudenberg_theory_1998, cesa-bianchi_prediction_2006, nisan_algorithmic_2007}.
-In contrast, several works give non-convergence examples: e.g., the non-convergence of MWU in a $3\times 3$ game~\citep{daskalakis_learning_2010} and Regularized Learning Dynamics in zero-sum games~\citep{mertikopoulos2017cycles}.
-In this work we study the Nash equilibrium convergence property in first price auctions for a large class of learning algorithms, namely the mean-based algorithms, and provide both positive and negative results.
+In contrast, several works give non-convergence examples: e.g., the non-convergence of MWU in a $3\times 3$ game~\citep{daskalakis_learning_2010} and Regularized Learning Dynamics in zero-sum games~\citep{mertikopoulos_cycles_2018}.
+In this work we study the Nash equilibrium convergence property in first-price auctions for a large class of learning algorithms, namely the mean-based algorithms, and provide both positive and negative results.